Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

-* Automation: Switch to VS2013.
+* Automation: Switch to VS2015.
 * Update user guide on website.
-* Nicer looking, most usable connect button/state?
-* More elaborate connection animation?

 ## Longer-term TODO

-* Minimize to systray
 * Allow copying selected text
+* HighDPI: Apply button wiggle shows through forgot-to-apply modal.
+* HighDPI: Fix bottom-right slide-out notification.
+Gets truncated.
+* Force Connect box to be centered on egress combo.
+* More elaborate connection animation?
 * Maybe use larger/sharper flag sprites.
 Hard to find 64px images.
 Maybe from: http://www.browniesblog.com/A55CBC/blog.nsf/dx/responsive-css-sprites.html
-* Links should show target on hover.
-(Tooltip? `title` attr?)
 * Better OOBE.
 Introductory screen.
 Basic help/info.
 Language.
 * Create tool to extract English strings from HTML and re-populate messages.json
   - This will help to make sure all strings are in string table, and no defunct strings remain.